 You may sell your shares at any time.
 Your sales price will be the next NAV determined after your sell order is received in good order by the Fund, its transfer agent, or your investment representative.
-For more information, see section on "General Policies on Selling Shares" on page 240.
+Normally you will receive your proceeds within a week after your request is received.
+For more information, see section on "General Policies on Selling Shares" on page 156.